TedTschopp/tschopp.net/_posts/Drafts/2018-09-04-Rules-for-Firearms-in-MCC-DCC.md

 ### Automatic Weapons

 Weapons with a RoF that indicates an (A), instead of separate attacks, automatic weapons can affect multiple targets in a 10-foot square area.
 An automatic fire attack uses 10 rounds of ammunition.
 The attacker makes a single attack roll that’s compared to the AC of each target in the area.
 A hit causes 3 dice worth of damage, DC 10 Ref save for half.
-A critical hit (natural 20) does 6 dice of damage, DC 10 Ref save for half.
+A critical hit on the to hit roll by the attacker (natural 20) does 6 dice of damage, DC 10 Ref save by the defender will save for for half of the damage rolled.

 ### Optional Fire arm rules